 Gen. Michael E. Langley, who became the sixth commander of U.S. Africa Command in August, attended the second day of the MEDREX.

 He toured the Principle Military Hospital/Superior Institute of Medicine with Buruti and Alberto DeAlmeida, director of health services for the Angolan Armed Forces, and spoke of the importance of the joint exercises.

 “This MEDREX shows the value of our bilateral cooperation between our two countries,” Langley said.
 “Sharing of professional skills across the medical profession.
 It also demonstrates your commitment to providing quality medical care for the people.”

 The aim of the MEDREX is to help the Angolan military increase its treatment capability while sharing best practices and technical expertise with U.S. personnel.
 The exercises also build goodwill between the public and the two militaries.

 “We have a shared interest in promoting a secure, stable and prosperous Africa,” SETAF-AF Commanding General Maj.
-Gen. Todd Wasmund said during the opening ceremony.
+Gen. Todd Wasmund said.
 “The MEDREX program is an important component of that, where our efforts, working with our African partners, address complex medical challenges.

 “The importance of this work is significant.”

 Medical professionals from the U.S. Army worked side by side with their Angolan counterparts and found that they learned from each other and forged bonds along the way.